CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab3.md

 ## Task 1: Add a JavaScript file and start writing code.

+Create a JavaScript file (skills.js) and write the function header to trigger GitHub Copilot suggestions.

 1. In the LABVM desktop search for **Microsoft Edge** **(1)**, click on **Microsoft Edge** **(2)** browser.